pachyderm/docs-content/latest/learn/console-guide/repo-actions/view-outputs.md

 ---
 # metadata #
-title:  View Outputs
+title:  View Output Files
 description: Learn how to view output files in the Console UI.
 date:
 # taxonomy #
 tags:
 series:
 seriesPart:
-weight: 5
+weight: 7
 ---

 # How to View Output Files in Console